 - A 100% matching contribution of the first 3% of contributions made by a participating employee based on annual salary. - A 50% matching contribution of the next 2% of additional contributions made by a participating employee based on annual salary.

-For 2015 and 2014, contributions to the plan amounted to \$199,284 and \$153,350, respectively.
+For the years ended December 31, 2016 and 2015, contributions to the plan amounted to \$204,397 and \$199,284, respectively.

 PRESENTATION OF INSURANCE CLAIMS AND RELATED INSURANCE RECOVERIES